Lewuathe/node-jp/README.md

 | tableInf | Statistics table meta information | Object |
 | classInf | Data of which statistics table is composed | Object |

+## Test
+If you want to run test, please get your appId from [here](http://statdb.nstac.go.jp/ "Data source") And write your appId into test/test_config.json like below.

+    {
+        "appId" : <Your appId>
+    }

+Run test with npm command.

+    $ npm test

 ## Data Source

 [Gateway to Advanced and User-friendly statics service](http://statdb.nstac.go.jp/ "Data source")